mfdaves/kobo-db-tools/README.md

 ### Future Enhancements and Analytical Perspectives

-`kobo-reader-db` aims to evolve, offering more sophisticated analytical capabilities and data export options:
+`kobo-db-tools` aims to evolve, offering more sophisticated analytical capabilities and data export options:

 *   **Enhanced Statistical Analysis:** Beyond basic metrics, future versions will enable deeper insights, such as:
     *   Associating specific brightness adjustments with individual reading sessions.